-Countless lives have been damaged and it’s time for the abuse to stop.
+Countless lives have been damaged and it’s time for this to stop.
 It’s time to listen to the needs of our most vulnerable.
 It’s time to let each child blossom at their own rate and discover their talents and strengths and know their innate worth and value.
-How much society would prosper if we could nurture our children rather than rescue them later when their self esteem and self worth have been destroyed by a clinical system that they didn’t fit into.
+We need to nurture our children now rather than rescue them later when their self esteem and self worth have been destroyed by a system that they didn’t fit into.

 Over the past 6 years I have listened to thousands of stories of pain and heartbreak.
 Students and parents trying to navigate the system and fit into prescribes boxes.
 It’s time to crush the boxes and recycle them.
 No one deserves to be judged and labelled by another.